wsjung0516/rxjs/technic1.md

-This is the first sub md file
 ### Technic 1

 #### Requirement:

-1. Use the first image of each SubItem to show as a thumbnail.
+1. Get the image from the first SubItem to make a thumbnail, which means only one image is enough.
-2. Data has the array of Item, but need only the first SubItem.
+2. Data (root object) has children object(Item), Item has children object(SubItem).
+3. If data has five childrend(Item), it has five thumbnail image. that is need to display.
-3. Each SubItem has the image url;
+4. Each SubItem has the image url;

 ![sample](/assets/images/technic1.png)